 The Dutch legal framework allows issuing banks to use derivative instruments in the cover pool to hedge interest rate- and currency risk.
+However, 3.15% of cover assets have floating interest rates, which possess interest rate risks.
+Since there is no precise information about full interest rate risk hedging on the publicly available documents, CRA applied interest rate stress during the cash flow analysis.
 Currency risk, regardless that is limited for this program as the cover pool assets and cover bonds are denominated in euros.
-In our cash flow analysis we assume that the interest rate mismatches are fully hedged in the form of swap agreements; therefore, CRA did not apply any interest rate stress during the cash flow analysis.